snopan/dokku-githook/README.md

 The plugin allows github webhook deploys similar to what heroku offers.
 Where each commit to main can trigger a deploy to a dokku app.
 This plugin only works with repository on [Github](https://github.com).

 ## How it works
-The plugin creates a webhook on a github repository and listens for this hook in a simple http server.
-Users can then link the hook to a dokku app for auto deployment.
-The dokku app must have a deploy repository provided first before it can be linked to a hook.
+There are three main entities <strong>hook, deploy and link</strong>.

+To put it simply, a hook is just a webhook defined on a github repository and whenever a commit is pushed onto that repository, github will send a request to our http server.
+The plugin commands also takes care of the creation of webhook on github so no need worry about that.

+Then deploy is just a definition of what github repository to use when deploying for a certain dokku app.
+It's fairly straight foward.

+Lastly there are links which as the name implies, links the two hook and deploy so whenever a hook is triggered the dokku app will also be deployed.

+The main reason for having these three entites was to allow different hooks to link up to multiple deployments making it much more flexible.

+The servers are written in golang and starts in the background as systemd services upon installation.
 The plugin also hosts a local http server for reload calls, while it's not exposed publicaly it will still take a port.

+During uninstallation, the plugin will stop and remove the systemd service and make request to github to remove all the created webhooks.

 ## Getting Started
 First export all the environment varibles that are required.